 Sec.
-12.050] Condemnation.
-The City, by initiative ordinance, shall have the right to condemn the property of any public utility [-] subject to the provisions of chapter 37 of NRS.
+12.030 Condemnation.
+The City, by initiative ordinance, shall have the right to condemn the property of any public utility subject to the provisions of chapter 37 of NRS.
 The public utility shall receive just compensation for the taking of its property.
 Such an initiative petition must be voted on by the people and cannot be passed by simple acceptance of the Council.

 Sec.
-[12.060] 12.040 Establishment of municipally owned and operated utilities.
+12.040 Establishment of municipally owned and operated utilities.

-- 1. The City shall have power to own and operate any public utility, to construct and install all facilities that are reasonably needed and to lease or purchase any existing utility properties used and useful in public service.
-[The City may also furnish service in adjacent and nearby communities which may be conveniently and economically served by the municipally owned and operated utility, subject to: - (a) Agreements with such communities; - (b) Provisions of state law; and - (c) Provisions of this Charter.] - 2.
-The Council may provide by ordinance for the establishment of such utility, but an ordinance providing for a newly owned and operated utility shall be enacted only after such hearings and procedure as required herein for the granting of a franchise, and shall also be submitted to and approved at a popular referendum provided that an ordinance providing for any extension, enlargement or improvement of an existing utility may be enacted as a matter of general municipal administration. - 3.
-The City shall have the power to execute long-term contracts for the purpose of augmenting the services of existing municipally owned utilities.
+1. The City shall have power to own and operate any public utility, to construct and install all facilities that are reasonably needed and to lease or purchase any existing utility properties used and useful in public service.

+The Council may provide by ordinance for the establishment of such utility, but an ordinance providing for a newly owned and operated utility shall be enacted only after such hearings and procedure as required herein for the granting of a franchise, and shall also be submitted to and approved at a popular referendum provided that an ordinance providing for any extension, enlargement or improvement of an existing utility may be enacted as a matter of general municipal administration.

+3. The City shall have the power to execute long-term contracts for the purpose of augmenting the services of existing municipally owned utilities.
 Such contracts shall be passed only in the form of ordinances and may exceed in length the terms of office of the members of the Council.

 Sec.
-[12.070] 12.050 Municipal utility organizations.
+12.050 Municipal utility organizations.

-1. The Council may provide for the establishment of a separate department to administer the utility function, including the regulation of privately owned and operated utilities and the operation of municipally owned utilities.
-Such department shall keep separate financial and accounting records for each municipally owned and operated utility and before February 1 of each fiscal year, shall prepare for the City Manager, in accordance with his or her specifications, a comprehensive report of each utility.
+The Council may provide for the establishment of a separate department to administer the utility function, including the regulation of privately owned and operated utilities and the operation of municipally owned utilities.
+Such department shall keep separate financial and accounting records for each municipally owned and operated utility and before February 1 of each fiscal year, shall prepare for the City Manager, in accordance with his or her specifications, 1 2 3 4 5 6 7 8 9 a comprehensive report of each utility.
 The responsible departments or officer shall endeavor to make each utility financially self-sustaining, unless the Council shall by ordinance adopt a different policy.
 All net profits derived from municipally owned and operated utilities may be expended in the discretion of the Council for general municipal purposes.

-2. The rates for the products and services of any municipally owned and operated utility shall only be established, reduced, altered or increased by resolution of the Council following a public hearing.
+The rates for the products and services of any municipally owned and operated utility shall only be established, reduced, altered or increased by resolution of the Council following a public hearing.

 Sec.
-[12.080] 12.060 Financial provisions.
+12.060 Financial provisions.
 1. The City may finance the acquisition of privately owned utility properties, the purchase of land and the cost of all construction and property installation for utility purposes by borrowing in accordance with the provisions of general law.

-2. Appropriate provisions shall be made for the amortization and retirement of all bonds within a maximum period of 40 years.
+Appropriate provisions shall be made for the amortization and retirement of all bonds within a maximum period of 40 years.
 Such amortization and retirement may be effected through the use of depreciation funds or other financial resources provided through the earnings of the utility.

 Sec.
-[12.090] 12.070 Sale of public utilities; proviso.
+12.070 Sale of public utilities; proviso.